-The backlog is where you input all the data from your transactions.
+The "Backlog" section is where you input all the data from your transactions.
 If you haven't been tracking this and you've been an agent for many years, I would highly recommend you take the necessary steps to gather the information and input into this spreadsheet.
 There are not very many things that will provide a higher return on your time than gaining valuable insight into how your business has performed and being able to see at a glance where you are heading.

-"GCI" stands for gross commission income
+"GCI" stands for gross commission income.

 "COGS" stands for the "cost of goods sold."
 COGS is the column where you manually input if there was any deduction to the commission.
 COGS could be a discount back to the client or a rebate to the team agent that worked the transaction.